idio-lang/guide/idio-source/errors.rst

 ===============

-Most people are familiar with the ``try``/``except`` mechanism from :lname:`Python` and we can constrain ourselves to that style.
+Most people are familiar with the ``try``/``except`` mechanism from :lname:`Python` and in :lname:`Idio` we can constrain ourselves to that style.

 The expression for handling an error is: